ericcornelissen/git-tag-annotation-action/SECURITY.md

 to the non-funded open-source nature of this project, we take a best-efforts approach when it comes to engaging with (security) reports.

-To report a security issue, send an email to [security@ericcornelissen.dev] and include the words _"SECURITY"_ and _"git-tag-annotation-action"_ in the subject line.
+To report a security issue in a supported version of the Git Tag Annotation Action, send an email to [security@ericcornelissen.dev] and include the words _"SECURITY"_ and _"git-tag-annotation-action_ in the subject line.
 Please do not open a regular issue or Pull Request in the public repository.

+If you found a security bug in an unsupported version of the Git Tag Annotation Action, please report this publicly.
+For example as a regular issue in the public repository.

 ## Acknowledgments